 - Assess the risk level of each type of data and determine where high-risk data is stored, transmitted, and collected.

 - Analyze the risk by using the risk = (likelihood of breach x impact)/cost formula.

 - Determine to transfer, refuse, accept, or mitigate the risk.

 Once you have identified which risks pose the greatest threat to your organization.
 It is important to establish security controls to help manage those risks.
 Some examples of security controls include:

 In addition, setting policies across your organization will help document the compliance activities and controls of your devices.
 By setting security control and policies, your organization can build the foundation for successful internal and external audits in the future.

 Creating an efficient risk assessment plan enables your organization’s compliance team to adjust specific policies and procedures or to come up with entirely new ones.
 Numerous regulatory bodies want the compliance department to provide them with details as to how the firm’s policies and procedures perform contingently with their installed cybersecurity programs.

 Cybersecurity and compliance is everybody’s role.
 Every employee, in each department, should thoroughly understand the role they play in protecting sensitive information.
 Your firm should conduct routine cybersecurity awareness training to ensure everyone knows how to properly respond to a potential threat.

 Compliance requirements focus on how cybersecurity threats evolve.
 Hackers are constantly working to find new innovations on how to obtain sensitive data.
 However, they often prefer to rework existing strategies rather than find new vulnerabilities.
-For instance, cyber criminals may combine two different kinds of known ransomware to create an entirely new program.
+For instance, cybercriminals may combine two different kinds of known ransomware to create an entirely new program.

 Continuous monitoring can help your organization respond to threats before they become an issue.
-Without responding to a known vulnerability, your business can be fined for negligence arising from lack of security.
+Without responding to a known vulnerability, your business can be fined for negligence arising from a lack of security.